 Part of being a competent producer is being knowledgeable of genres outside your comfort zone.

-In this article, we take a look at 5 elements that make up reggae and how you can use them in your productions.
+In this article, we take a look at five elements that make up reggae music and how you can use them in your productions.

-Reggae is a genre of a popular music that originated out of Jamaica in the 1960s, made famous by artists such as Bob Marley, Peter Tosh, and Jimmy Cliff.
-It grew out of traditional Jamaican musical styles such as ska and was heavily associated to Rastafarianism – a religious movement that took root in Jamaica in the 1930s.
-Since then, reggae has been a musical voice for Jamaicans to tell the world about their history, culture, and struggles in a political system that had enslaved and marginalized plenty of Jamaicans.
+Reggae is a genre of popular music that originated out of Jamaica in the 1960s, made famous by artists such as Bob Marley, Peter Tosh, and Jimmy Cliff.
+It grew out of traditional Jamaican musical styles such as ska and was heavily associated with Rastafarianism, a religious movement that took root in Jamaica in the 1930s.
+Since then, reggae has been a musical voice for Jamaicans to tell the world about their history, culture, and struggles in a political system that had enslaved and marginalized many Jamaicans.
 To this day, a lot of reggae music has lyrical content that touches on political and socio-economic issues in Jamaica and around the world.

 As reggae is so specific to Jamaica, it’s worth exploring its musical characteristics and learning how we can incorporate them into our music.
 You may not want to compose a whole reggae tune, but you may find that learning about a specific genre is a great help in learning more about music, and more specifically, grooves.

-To ascertain how a musical style works, we need to quantify it into a few categories.
-Some of them can be applied across multiple genres, and some are a little more specific to reggae.
-For this week, we’ll break down and analyze reggae by looking at its vocal style, tempo & meter, instrumentation, harmony, and rhythmic content.
+To ascertain how a musical style works, we need to look at it from a few different perspectives.
+For this week, we’ll break down and analyze five core characteristics of reggae music: its vocal style, tempo / meter, instrumentation, harmony, and rhythmic content.

-1. Vocal Style: Since reggae originated from Jamaica, the Jamaican accent is evident in most reggae music.
-Lyrically, most reggae music comes from a deep sense of animosity and the need for survival and to be fighters.
+Since reggae originated from Jamaica, the Jamaican accent and “singjay”—a distinctive style that combines singing and toasting—are evident in most reggae music.
+Lyrically, much of reggae music comes from a deep sense of animosity and the need for survival and to be fighters.

-2. Tempo & Meter: A decent amount of reggae songs, if not all, are written using the 4/4 meter with heavy emphasis on the backbeat (more on that later).
-The average tempo of a reggae tune ranges between 80 – 110 BPM, slightly slower than the usual commercial pop song.
-This can be attributed to how reggae has a strong groove that would only make sense with slower tempos.
+The average tempo of a reggae tune ranges between 80 – 110 BPM, which is slightly slower than the usual commercial pop song.
+This can be attributed to how reggae has a strong but spacious groove that would only make sense with slower tempos.
+A decent amount of reggae songs, if not all, are written using the 4/4 time signature with heavy emphasis on the backbeat (more on that later).

 How to get started

-Now that you’ve read what reggae entails and heard some of the music references, you should have the basic information to get started in creating a reggae-inspired track.
+Now that we’ve discussed the core characteristics of reggae music and listened to some iconic references, you should have a basic foundation for getting started with creating your own reggae-inspired track.
 A great way to get inspiration is by using Splice Sounds.
-With over 2,000,000 samples at your disposal, it’s pretty easy to get started searching for samples, splicing them, and adding them to your project to get things started.
+With over two million loops, one-shots, and presets (and thousands of reggae-specific sounds) at your disposal, it’s pretty easy to start searching for samples, splicing them, and adding them to your project to get your creativity flowing.